VDA5050/VDA5050/VDA5050_EN.md

 | x | float64 | X-coordinate described in the project-specific coordinate system |
 | y <br>} | float64 | Y-coordinate described in the project-specific coordinate system |

-## 6.x.3 Interactive zones - Communication
+## 6.9.3 Communication for interactive zones

 For communicating requests for the interactive zones 'RELEASE' and 'COORDINATED_REPLANNING', the field `zoneRequests` in the state message is used.
 The separate topic `response` is used by master control to respond to these requests.